Christensen, Julia B. "The Impact of Media Supply on Bureaucratic Information Collection"

 Last year, over a hundred thousand pedestrians were hit by cars in the United States and around eight thousand died.
 Decisions by local governments determine where and how often these deaths occur.
 While deaths often prompt cities to consider pedestrian improvements, responses vary widely and depend on whether politicians feel pressure from their constituents.
 This pressure is dependent on people learning about policy problems, which depends (in part) on the news media.
 Due to its critical role, we need to understand when and why the news chooses to feature pedestrian fatalities and other indicators of policy failure.
 When do journalists choose to feature a particular case?
 From prior research, we know that victim characteristics like race and gender can shape perceptions of newsworthiness in policy areas with strong racial and gender stereotypes.
 I find little evidence that these racial disparities persist when we look at coverage of pedestrian fatalities, although I do find that other victim characteristics like mode of transportation, gender, and age affect the likelihood of coverage.
 I also find some evidence that the hollowing-out of local news coverage has reduced coverage of pedestrian fatalities, but the effect is concentrated to certain papers/cities.

-Working paper and slides available upon request.
+Working paper available upon request.